RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 ## About the mod
 This mod adds Touhou Project characters as professions.
 Characters (2hus) have custom spells, abilities, clothing, martial arts, traits (mutations), appearances, and more.
-To pick any of the 2hus, you have to select the **Touhou Mod** scenario when creating a new character.
+To pick any of the 2hus, you have to select the "☯ Touhou Mod ☯" scenario when creating a new character.

 ## 2hus